Michael Jackson’s Former Bodyguard Matt Fiddes Says All Of The Pop Star’s Accusers Are Motivated By Money

-The documentary Michael Jackson: Chase the Truth released on various streaming services this week and defends the late pop star’ legacy from the accusations of sexual abuse covered in the controversial HBO documentary Leaving Neverland.
+The documentary Michael Jackson: Chase the Truth released on various streaming services this week and defends the late pop star’s legacy from the accusations of sexual abuse covered in the controversial HBO documentary Leaving Neverland.
 The movie heavily features Jackson’s former bodyguard, Matt Fiddes, who claims that the recent accusations by Wade Robson and James Safechuck — as well as past accusations — are all about money.

-“There’s no evidence,” he said, per The Sun.
+“There’s no evidence,” Fiddes said, per The Sun.
 “It’s always money, it’s always financial.”

 The new documentary highlights that Robson and Safechuck filed an unsuccessful civil action against the Jackson estate before they made Leaving Neverland with director Dan Reed.